wehlutyk/thesis/content/3-gistr-4-results.md

 The leftmost plot of each sub-figure (blue background) shows $\sigma$ computed over all transformations.
 The plots with the white backgrounds show $\sigma$ computed over transformations with binned parent utterance lengths, indicated in the plot titles.
 Parent length bins are quantile-based, that is computed to have the same number of utterances in each bin (the bins are identical to @fig:gistr-ops-count).
-Light shades are the 95% confidence intervals, computed by considering each transformation as an independent event.
+Light shades are the 95% confidence intervals computed following the @goodman_simultaneous_1965 method for multinomial proportions, considering each transformation as an independent measure.
 </div>

 Finally, we examine the dependence of operation chunk size on its position in an utterance.
-Our manual exploration of lineage plots did not hint to any effect at this level, but the question now appears legitimate: since subjects delete words more often towards the end of the utterances, it might be that those deletions are also longer if they correspond to larger portions of the utterances being forgotten.
+The manual exploration of lineage plots did not hint to any effect at this level, but the question now appears legitimate: since subjects delete words on average more often towards the end of an utterance, it is possible that those deletions are also longer if they correspond to larger memory loss.
 @Fig:gistr-chunk-size shows the dependence of chunk size on position in the utterance, for deletions, insertions and replacements, both overall and for binned parent length.
 Deletions exhibit a slight effect of position on chunk size, which is significant for parent lengths between 11 and 15 words.
 ^[The plots also indicate that the overall chunk size increases with parent length, a slight effect which was confirmed for deletions and insertions with dedicated regressions, but which we do not discuss further given its mildness (slopes respectively .030 and .013, both significative with $p < .001$).